ryanking1/puzzleReplacer/README.md

 ## Setup/Installation Requirements

 * Clone this repository.
-* Make sure you have Gradle and Java installed.
+* Make sure you have Gradle, and Java installed.
 * In the top level of the cloned directory, run the following command in your terminal:

 `gradle run`